My boyfriend had to do a visa run this month, so we decided to spend a weekend in Muscat, the capital city of Oman.

 We went with Flydubai, the budget little brother of Emirates.
 We booked two weeks ahead and flights were fairly reasonable at AED750 return each.

 New Zealand passport holders don’t need a visa to enter Oman (winning!).
-If you’re not a Kiwi, you’ll probably have to purchase a short-stay visa, which can be done in advance via the new E-visa website, or on arrival at the Travelex counter.
+If you’re not a Kiwi, you’ll probably have to purchase a short-stay visa, which can be done in advance via the E-visa website.
 A visa will set you back OMR20.

 Tip: Grab a SIM card before you leave the airport – it will be very handy when it comes to navigating the city.
 We picked up an Omantel Hayyak welcome pack for OMR2 with 1.5GB data.

-We stayed at the Coral Muscat Hotel & Apartments, which at OMR36 a night seemed to fall in the mid-range category.
+We stayed at the Coral Muscat Hotel & Apartments, which at OMR36 a night fell in the mid-range category.
 It ticked all the boxes – there was a lovely rooftop pool, a gym, and an above-average breakfast buffet (they had donuts!).
-It’s a booze-free joint, but you can indulge in a bit of cheeky poolside shisha.
+It’s a booze-free joint, but you can indulge in some cheeky poolside shisha.